 Climate change and the destruction of habitats across the world has created a need for revised practices of tourism.
 Costa Rica is a country that has plenty of ecotourism opportunities with a culture that has a deep respect for the natural world, governmental protection of over twenty five percent of the land area and ambitions of becoming carbon-neutral by 2021.
 The rich biodiversity of flora and fauna in Costa Rica makes it a tropical haven and a sanctuary for a huge number of species.
-Tourism in Costa Rica is understandably growing and tourists should be aware of the ecotourism opportunities they can choose that protect communities, habitats and natural wildlife.
+Tourism in Costa Rica Is understandably growing and tourists should be aware of the ecotourism opportunities they can choose that protect communities, habitats and natural wildlife.

-Costa Rica comes fully equipped with a range of eco-lodges to house tourists from glampsites to more luxurious options, where tourists can easily find a Costa Rican home that fits their budget.
+Costa Rica comes fully equipped with a range of eco-lodges to house tourists from glampsites to more luxurious options, tourists can easily find a Costa Rican home that fits their budget.
 The accommodation is made eco-friendly through a number of different ways.
-Some have their own farms to grow crops, others produce their own electricity and some concentrate on the reforestation of local areas.
-Your surroundings will depend on where you are situated within Costa Rica but most lodges can be found nestled next to nature reserves and rainforests with easy accessibility to hikes and trails.
+Some have their own farms to grow crops others produce their own electricity and some concentrate on the reforestation of local areas.
+Your surrounding will depend on where you are situated within Costa Rica but most lodges can be found nestled next to nature reserves and rainforests with easy accessibility to hikes and trails.

 The Costa Rican dining experience is overwhelmingly made up of local family-owned restaurants that serve authentic Costa Rican cuisines of rice, beans and potato.
 Locally sourcing ingredients is naturally ideal for the environment with the reduction of carbon-based food miles.
 “Costa Rican food is varied but an exceptional option that can be eaten every day is the Sopa Negra.
 It’s a delicious, hearty soup made up of black beans, onions, eggs, peppers and tomatoes and spiced beautifully,” says Tomas Lebedev, lifestyle blogger at Brit Student and Next Coursework.